Addo Bonetti: Local politics

 Bonetti ran for a seat on the Democratic Town Committee in Torrington as part of a rival slate to the slate endorsed by the Democratic Party in 1960, but lost and the slate of twenty-four candidates Bonetti was in failed to win a single seat.
 Bonetti was the member of the slate who received the highest number of votes.
 Bonetti was appointed to the Board of Tax Review to fill the vacancy created by the resignation of Guido De Angelis who was appointed to a job at the Litchfield State Jail, but Bonetti lost re-election in 1961.
 Bonetti was elected with the Democratic nomination as one of thirty-two justices of the peace in 1962.
 In 1965, he ran for town clerk with the endorsement of the Torrington Democratic Town Committee, but lost to Fred Bruni.

-He was a member of the Young Democrats of America and served as the treasurer of the Torrington Young Democrats.
+Bonetti was a member of the Young Democrats of America and served as the treasurer of the Torrington Young Democrats.
 He was selected to serve as a delegate to the Democratic Party of Connecticut's state convention in 1962 and 1968.